-Now here is a gift that sprouts up beautiful flowers or yummy veggies when planted, homemade seed paper Valentines!
+Now here is a gift that sprouts up beautiful flowers or yummy veggies when planted: homemade seed-paper Valentine’s Day cards!
 This DIY project requires no special equipment and recycles paper into something much more attractive—pressed handmade paper with embedded seeds.
-The paper can be cut out in any share you want, but for this project I’ve turned seed paper into woodland critters that can be planted right in the ground!
+The paper can be cut out in any shape you want, but for this project, I’ve turned seed paper into woodland critters that can be planted right in the ground!

 - 8-10 sheets of shredded paper